 - Use a password manager.
-A password manager will make storing all of your password significantly easier.
+A password manager will make storing all of your passwords significantly easier.
 By using a password manager you can randomize passwords without the burden of remembering all of them.
-In fact, many password managers have a random password generator built in.
+In fact, many password managers have a random password generator built-in.

 - Use 2FA (Two Factor Authentication) wherever possible.
 If your password is compromised, the attacker will not be able to log into your account without the secondary security code.
 Typically, 2FA relies on a security code sent to a cell phone via text or a 2FA app such as Google Authenticator.